Jose Trevino Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- White Sox pitchers combine to surrender the second-most home runs in baseball (86 total, 1.4 per game).
+- White Sox pitchers combine to allow 86 total home runs at a rate of 1.4 per game (second-most in baseball).

-- The right-hander's last appearance came on Wednesday against the Los Angeles Angels, when he tossed four innings, surrendering eight earned runs while giving up eight hits.
+- The right-hander's most recent time out came on Wednesday, May 31 against the Los Angeles Angels, when he threw four innings, surrendering eight earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.